ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/02-otlp/assignment.md

 1. Open the [button label="recorder-java Source"](tab-1) tab
 2. Navigate to `src/main/resources/logback.xml`
-3. Note that no appenders are specified in the logback configuration (they are automatically injected by the OTel SDK on startup)
+3. Note that no appenders are specified in the Logback configuration (they are automatically injected by the OTel SDK on startup)

-Let's further validate that no logs are being written to stdout (which would be picked up and dumped to a log file by Kubernetes):
+Let's further validate that no logs are being written to stdout (which would be picked up and dumped to a log file by the Kubernetes logging provider):

 1. Open the [button label="Terminal"](tab-3) tab
 2. Execute the following to get a list of the active Kubernetes pods that comprise our trading system: